collindever/PersonalSite/app/static/content/Hardware/Infared Signal Transmission/Intro.md

 ## Infared Signal Transmisson

 A semester long class project for Electronics 1 to build an infrared LED transmitter and infrared photo-diode receiver.
-This makes use of the knowledge learned about diodes, transistors and filters. $ e = mc^2 $
+This makes use of the knowledge learned about diodes, transistors and filters. $e=mc^2$